floragunncom/search-guard-docs/ldap.md

 ```
 ## Configuring the connection settings

 For both entries you need to specify additional configuration parameters.
 Some of them are identical between the `authc` and `authz` section.
-For `authz`, you need to specify some additional settings.

 Common configuration parameters:

 ```